simon-ritchie/apysc/docstring_markdowns/apysc/_event/event.md

 ## Module summary

-Class Implementation for basic event.
+Class Implementation for an event.

 ## `Event` class docstring